curif/AgeOfJoyQuartzDocumentation/content/Documents/Cabinets database storage.md

 The storage is the `/sdcard/Android/data/com.curif.AgeOfJoy/cabinetsdb` folder

 > [!warning]
-> Don't touch that folder is for internal uses only.
+>Don't touch that folder unless you are sure what you are doing